Name: Harry Wills

 Harry Wills was a heavyweight contender during the late 1910s and 1920s.
 He was widely seen as World Heavyweight Champion Jack Dempsey's top contender.
 Wills was unable to secure a title shot due to the controversial color line in boxing, which prevented men of color from fighting for the heavyweight title.

 Wills held the World Colored Heavyweight Championship and fought the best black fighters of the era.
-He fought Sam Langford 18 times, Sam McVea five times, and Joe Jeannette twice.
+He fought Sam Langford 18 times, Sam McVea 5 times, Battling Jim Johnson 4 times and Joe Jeannette twice.

 During Dempsey's title reign, pressure mounted for him to defend against Wills.
 In a poll conducted by more than 500 newspapers, Wills was picked as the boxer the public most wanted to see Dempsey fight.
 Wills got 131,073 votes.
 Tommy Gibbons finished second, trailing by about 6,000 votes

-On May 1, 1924, Rickard announced that Dempsey and Wills would fight in September in Jersey City, New Jersey, Then on July 5, he made the counter-announcement that Dempsey would not fight in 1924.
+On May 1, 1924, Rickard announced that Dempsey and Wills would fight at Boyle's Thirty Acres in Jersey City, New Jersey, on September 6.
+Rickard then made a counter-announcement on July 5, stating that Dempsey would not fight in 1924.

 On March 6, 1925, the New York State Athletic Commission issued an ultimatum that Dempsey must agree to fight Wills within twenty-four hours.
 When that didn't happen, Dempsey was barred from fighting in New York State.
 Rickard said he received a hint from Governor Al Smith that such a match wasn't desired, but James A. Farley, chairman of the commission, emphatically denied the report.